Studying in Switzerland

 • a declaration of honour that you will leave Switzerland once your studies are finished

-• The language test is not automatic for the Visa but it may be requested.
-To avoid any doubts, we advise you to do it.
+• the language test is not automatic for the Visa, but you may be asked to take it.
+When in doubt, carry it out.

 The language test is not automatic for the Visa but it may be requested.